Restream/reindexer/readme.md

 ```

-Also composite indices are useful for sorting results by multiple fields:
+Also composite indexes are useful for sorting results by multiple fields:

 ```go
 type Item struct {